“I may not have gone where I intended to go, but I think I have ended up where I needed to be.” – Douglas Adams

 1.)
 What is the inciting incident of your series?
 Where is your series headed in the end?
 What are the big plot points that you know of in between the beginning and the end?
 Try to place this in chronological order, regardless of what book you think these plot points will be in.
 Right now, you’re looking at the bigger picture.

 2.)
-Work your character’s arc into the plot points you have already, if your character isn’t going to be a static one.
+Work your character’s arc into the plot points you have already.
 Work out your plot from here as time allows for the week.
 Again, make sure you have enough for a series and not just one book.

 3.)
 What do your story and character arcs reveal about your theme or the history of your world?
 How does this affect the story?
 Are there other stories you can tell that are related?